-Should you have a concern about any of our students outside of school hours, please call 0345 603 7627 or contact the Police.
+Should you have a concern about any of our students outside of school hours, please call the Social Care HUB on 0345 603 7627 or contact the Police.

-Parents who are worried about the well-being or their own child can also contact EWMHS (Emotional Well-being Mental Health Service) on 0300 300 1600.
+Parents who are worried about the well-being of their own child can also contact EWMHS (Emotional Well-being Mental Health Service) on 0300 300 1600.

 A list of other agencies for students and parents/carers is listed below.